Rear-Facing vs Forward-Facing

 When your child was rear-facing, their straps had to be below the shoulders, now they need to be just above.
 Additionally, your seat may have specific rules for crotch buckle placement that change with your child’s direction.

 Checking over these changes and reading your manual will help you get a safe and secure fit in your forward-facing car seat.
 Safety is still a high priority, and car seats function differently in every stage of the journey!
-It’s a great idea to review your car seat manual each time you use a new mode.
+Reviewing your car seat manual each time you use a new mode is a great idea.

 Why is Rear Facing Safer?